 9. Booking flights

-Estimated cost: Skyscanner recommend that you should buy plane tickets about 18 weeks in advance for long-haul flights and seven weeks in advance for short-haul flights.
-With this in mind, one-way flights from the UK to New York should cost around and one-way flights from the UK to Sydney should cost around .
+Estimated cost: Skyscanner recommends that you should buy plane tickets about 18 weeks in advance for long-haul flights and seven weeks in advance for short-haul flights.
+With this in mind, cheap return flights from the UK to New York should cost around and return flights from the UK to Sydney should cost around .
 If you’re booking in enough advance, no long-haul flight should cost more than around .
 On Skyscanner, go for the ‘Compare across a whole month’ option to find the cheapest day to travel.

 10. Moving your pets

-If you’ve decided that your dog or cat (or anything else) really must come with you, they need a plane ticket too.
+If you have pets, you’ll be needing to sort their travel too.
 Apart from the really small ones, most pets have to travel in the plane’s cargo hold.
-Don’t worry, it’s a special pressurised and air-conditioned part of the plane – the dogs aren’t in the same place as the suitcases.
+Don’t worry – it’s a special pressurised and air-conditioned part of the plane – the animals aren’t in the same place as the suitcases.
 Along with the cost of the flight, there are a few other things that you’ll have to pay for:

-This is a fairly big subject, so we’ve created a very detailed page about international pet relocation costs.
-It’s got loads of helpful information, price tables, pet requirements for many different countries and some cracking dog photos.
+This is an important subject, so we’ve created a very detailed page about international pet relocation costs.
+It has lots of helpful information, price tables, pet requirements for many different countries and some cracking animal photos too!

-Estimated cost: It usually costs between and to move a cat abroad while dogs are more expensive, with fees typically ranging between and .
+Estimated cost: It usually costs between and to move a cat abroad, while for dogs, fees typically range between and .
 These costs depend on several things, such as the breed and size of the animal and its individual veterinary requirements.

 A Rhodesian Ridgeback dog sits on a sofa